By Melissa Kipe

 As I pondered Christmas gifts, I thought about how much I enjoy putting gift baskets together and what a wonderful combination the homemade chocolate syrup and vanilla extract would make in a gift basket for Christmas.
 Adding several pretty napkins; vintage silver spoons; a bag or two of sprinkles, chocolate shavings, and other ice cream toppings; a jar of cherries; and lovely, ice cream dishes would add to its uniqueness.
 Most of the inedible items can be inexpensively found at consignment shops, thrift stores, and garage sales.

-So instead of buying a ho-hum—possibly expensive—gift this year, try whipping up a batch of chocolate sauce and a bottle of vanilla extract and create a beautiful, unique gift for someone special on your list.
+So instead of buying a ho-hum—possibly expensive—gift this year, try learning how to make chocoloate syrup and whip up a batch of chocolate sauce and a bottle of vanilla extract and create a beautiful, unique gift for someone special on your list.

 Melissa Kipe and her husband of nineteen years, Brian, relish raising and homeschooling their tribe of one daughter and six boys in central Pennsylvania.
 They enjoy gardening, doing projects together, having adventures, making and using buckets of herbal healing salve, and learning together.
 God is gracious!